-To protect yourself from the flu (influenza), you need to get the flu shot.
+Protect yourself from the flu.
+Get the flu shot.

 Is the flu a serious disease?

 Yes.
 The seasonal or annual flu is a virus that affects the lungs, throat, nose, and other parts of the body.
 Unlike the common cold, the flu comes on suddenly, makes you very sick for a week or longer, and it can send you to the hospital.